hexbatch/apple-core/v1/docs/layers/boards.md

 Boards can push messages out.

-There are apis for managing the different types of boards
+There are apis for managing the different types of boards.

+Board messages can be encrypted, by having a thing as its content, instead of a plain text attribute value